ioleksiy/ioleksiy.github.com/_posts/2010-04-13-acrodb-business-logic.md

 ## Preparation

-First of all we need never to forget, that all AcroDB entities are lazy-loaded and each of them contains a reference to the AcroDataContext, that created them.
-And if you want to save an integrity, you need to use the same AcroDataContext when fetching new entities.
+First of all we need never to forget, that all `AcroDB` entities are lazy-loaded and each of them contains a reference to the `AcroDataContext`, that created them.
+And if you want to save an integrity, you need to use the same `AcroDataContext` when fetching new entities.
 So, how will we do?

 ## Entity creation